 Everyone will experience breakage at some point during their journey.
-Even something as simple as daily manipulation can lead to more breakage than usual.
-Before we get into this post on how to prevent breakage for natural hair, I want you to keep in mind there’s a difference between breakage and shedding.
-Sometimes people can get those two confused and feel like they’re losing more hair than they really are.
+Even something as simple as daily manipulation can lead to breakage.
+Before we talk about how to prevent breakage for natural hair, I want you to keep in mind there’s a difference between breakage and shedding.
+Sometimes people get them confused and feel like they’re losing more hair than they really are.

 Shed hair has a white bulb at the end of a strand whereas breakage doesn’t.
-Your broken hair will be shorter than the length of your strands and you may find short pieces around your area while doing your hair.
+Broken hair will be shorter than the length of your strands and you may find pieces around your area while doing your hair.

-Although breakage can’t be 100% avoided, it can be minimized by following healthy hair care practices in your natural hair regimen.
+Although breakage can’t be 100% avoided, it can be minimized by following healthy hair care practices.

 Keeping your hair trimmed is important.
 If you have split ends, you can’t expect them to reverse and become healthy again.
-There are no magical products or shortcuts you can take to completely avoid split ends.
+There are no magical products or shortcuts you can take to avoid split ends.
+If you leave split ends untreated, they can travel up the hair shaft and cause more damage.

 Be Gentle While Detangling

-There are a few tips you can follow to make detangling your hair easier and faster.
-I follow these tips and I have noticed the amount of time it takes to detangle is cut in half.
+There are a few tips you can follow to make detangling easier.
+I follow these and I have noticed the amount of time it takes to detangle is cut in half.

 - Start at your ends and work your way up